snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-deployed/index.md

 ## Collector

-This is an application that receives raw Snowplow events over HTTP(S), serializes them to a [Thrift](http://thrift.apache.org/) record format, and then writes them to Kinesis (on AWS), Pub/Sub (on GCP) or Event Hubs (on Azure).
+This is an application that receives raw Snowplow events over HTTP(S), serializes them to a [Thrift](http://thrift.apache.org/) record format, and then writes them to Kinesis (on AWS), Pub/Sub (on GCP) or Kafka / Event Hubs (on Azure).
 More details can be found [here](/docs/pipeline-components-and-applications/stream-collector/index.md).

 <TerraformLinks
   aws="https://registry.terraform.io/modules/snowplow-devops/collector-kinesis-ec2/aws/latest"